-As your business grows, there is a strong possibility that you will choose to change its legal structure from a sole proprietorship to a corporation.
-This has many advantages, including limited liability and more flexibility for financing and tax planning, but these come with an added administrative burden.
-You’ll need to adjust your bookkeeping practices to ensure that you’re compliant with the laws that regulate corporations.
+As your business grows, you may choose to change its legal structure from a sole proprietorship to a corporation.
+This change offers many advantages, including limited liability and increased flexibility for financing and tax planning.
+When considering making the switch, keep in mind that you must also adjust your bookkeeping practices to comply with laws that regulate corporations.

 Best Practices When Transitioning

 Transferring your business assets from a sole proprietorship to a corporation has tax and legal consequences.
 As a rule, you must make these transfers at fair market value.
 If you have assets of great value that you need to transfer to the corporation, it might be a good idea to get an independent valuation.
-Most businesses can be transferred tax-free to a corporation, using rollover provisions contained in the Income Tax Act.
-Here again, documentation is key and you may want to have a professional review or draft your contracts and fill out the appropriate CRA forms.
-Incorporating your business is usually a sign of growth, and it can be an exciting step in the life of your business.
-Just remember that you and your business are now two distinct entities, and keep your personal and business dealings separate.
+You can transfer most businesses tax-free to a corporation by using rollover provisions contained in the Income Tax Act.
+Here again, clear documentation helps immensely, so you might want to have a professional review or draft your contracts and fill out the appropriate CRA forms.